-OGX-427 is a second generation antisense drug which in preclinical experiments, inhibits production of Heat Shock Protein 27 (Hsp27), a cell survival protein found at elevated levels in many human cancers including prostate, lung, breast, ovarian, bladder, renal, pancreatic, multiple myeloma and liver cancer.
+OGX-427 is a product candidate that, in pre-clinical experiments, inhibits production of Hsp27, a cell survival protein found at elevated levels in many human cancers, including prostate, lung, breast, ovarian, bladder, renal, pancreatic, multiple myeloma and liver cancer.
 Many anti-cancer therapies are known to further elevate Hsp27 levels.
-For example, Hsp27 levels increased four-fold in prostate cancer patients after treatment with chemo- or hormone therapy.
+For example, Hsp27 levels increased four-fold in prostate cancer patients after treatment with chemotherapy or hormone therapy.
 Increased levels of Hsp27 in some human cancers are associated with metastases, poor prognosis and resistance to radiation or chemotherapy.

-OGX-427 is being evaluated in a phase 1 study in patients with breast, prostate, ovarian, non-small cell lung, or bladder cancer who have failed potentially curative treatments or for which a curative treatment does not exist.
-Final results of this phase 1 trial were presented during an oral presentation at the ASCO 2010 Annual Meeting.
-The phase 1 trial evaluated 36 patients treated with OGX-427 as a single agent and 12 with OGX-427 in combination with docetaxel who had failed up to six prior chemotherapy regimens.
-OGX-427 as a single agent administered weekly was evaluated at doses from 200 mg up to 1000 mg in five cohorts of approximately 6 patients in each cohort.
+OGX-427 has been evaluated in a phase 1 trial in patients with breast, prostate, ovarian, or non-small cell lung cancer who have failed potentially curative treatments or for which a curative treatment does not exist.
+Final results of this phase 1 trial were presented during an oral presentation at the ASCO 2010 annual meeting.
+The phase 1 trial evaluated 36 patients treated with OGX-427 as a single agent and 12 patients with OGX-427 in combination with docetaxel who had failed up to six prior chemotherapy treatments.
+OGX-427 as a single agent administered weekly was evaluated at doses from 200 mg up to 1000 mg in five cohorts of approximately six patients in each cohort.
 Two further cohorts tested OGX-427 at the 800 and 1000 mg doses combined with docetaxel.
-Patients could receive up to ten 21-day cycles.
+Patients could receive up to 10 21-day cycles.

-When OGX-427 was given as a single agent, a median of 2 cycles (range of 0 to 8) was administered.
+OGX-427 was well tolerated both as a monotherapy and in combination with docetaxel.
 Most adverse events were mild (grade 1 or 2) and mainly occurred during the three "loading doses" given over nine days prior to weekly dosing.
-The majority of adverse events felt to be related to OGX-427 consisted of grade 1 or 2 fever, chills, itching, or flushing (associated with the infusion of OGX-427) and fatigue.
+The majority of adverse events potentially related to OGX-427 consisted of grade 1 or 2 fever, chills, itching, or flushing (associated with the infusion of OGX-427) and fatigue.
+Despite evaluating OGX-427 at very high doses, a maximum tolerated dose for OGX-427 was not reached in this trial.